d3jo/Sephora_BI_ML_Analysis/README.md

 ### 🔹 Hidden Gem Predictor Model

+**This model can be potentially useful when determining which items will have a marketing value**

 1. **Label Creation (`hidden_gem`)**
    - A product is labeled as **1 (hidden gem)** if:
      - Rating ≥ 4.4 (good quality)